netdata/netdata/docs/getting-started.md

 corner of the dashboard.

 To show all your servers in that menu, you need to [register for or sign in](netdata-cloud/signing-in.md) to [Netdata Cloud](netdata-cloud/) from each system.
-They will then all appear in the My nodes menu.
+Each system will then appear in the My nodes menu, quick you can use to quickly navigate between various systems.

 ![Animated GIF of the My Nodes menu in action](https://user-images.githubusercontent.com/1153921/64389938-9aa7b800-cff9-11e9-9653-a77e791811ad.gif)

 Whenever you pan, zoom, highlight, select, or pause a chart, Netdata will synchronize those settings with any other agent you visit via the My nodes menu.
-Even your scroll position is synchronized, so you'll see the same charts and respective data on another system.
+Even your scroll position is synchronized, so you'll see the same charts and respective data for easy comparisons or root cause analysis.

-You can now track performance anomalies across your entire infrastructure without ever leaving Netdata!
+You can now seamlessly track performance anomalies across your entire infrastructure!

 **Next**:

--   Read up on how the [Netdata Cloud registry works](../registry/) and what kind of data it stores and sends to your web browser.
+-   Read up on how the [Netdata Cloud registry works](../registry/), and what kind of data it stores and sends to your web browser.
 -   Familiarize yourself with the [Nodes View](netdata-cloud/nodes-view.md)

-## Start and stop Netdata
+## Start, stop, and restart Netdata

-When you install Netdata, it's configured to start at boot and stop and restart/shutdown.
-You shouldn't need to start or stop Netdata manually, but it's still useful to know how to do.
+When you install Netdata, it's configured to start at boot, and stop and restart/shutdown.
+You shouldn't need to start or stop Netdata manually, but you will probably need to restart Netdata at some point.

 -   To **start** Netdata, open a terminal and run `service netdata start`.
 -   To **stop** Netdata, run `service netdata stop`.
 -   To **restart** Netdata, run `service netdata restart`.

-The `service` command is a wrapper script that uses the best method of starting or stopping Netdata based on your system.
+The `service` command is a wrapper script that tries to use your system's preferred method of starting or stopping Netdata based on your system.
 But, if either of those commands fail, try using the equivalent commands for `systemd` and `init.d`

 -   **systemd**: `systemctl start netdata`, `systemctl stop netdata`, `systemctl restart netdata`
 -   **init.d**: `/etc/init.d/netdata start`, `/etc/init.d/netdata stop`, `/etc/init.d/netdata restart`